-They rarely, if ever, fight without the owner or family member being there.
+They rarely, if ever, fight without the owner or family member being present.

 Although a myriad of issues may complicate the situation with regard to at home fighting, when it comes down to it they all require some type of leadership and control.

 Who is getting the most resources from their owners?
-They literally fight over your attention and love.
+They literally fight over your attention, time and love.

-Once it starts it gradually gets worse till they end up tearing lumps out of each other
+Once it starts it gradually gets worse until they start tearing lumps out of each other

 Can You Fuel the Fire?

 Often, you can inadvertently stoke the fire.
-People can disturb the hierarchical balance by rushing to protect the would-be subordinate from being "bullied" or granting him liberties, such as being petted first, which your other dog may consider his due.
+People can disturb the hierarchical balance by rushing to protect the would-be subordinate from being "bullied" or granting him liberties, such as being petted first, which your other dog considers his due.

 How to Douse the Fire

 Prevention, of course, is the preferred route.
-It's important that puppies socialise with other dogs - for example in puppy socialisation classes or in the park.
+It is important that puppies socialise with other dogs, for example in puppy socialisation classes or in the park.

 This way, they learn the unspoken but strict rules of canine society.
-Spaying and neutering can help but never with females.
+Neutering can help in very rare cases but never with females.
 You will only make it worse.
 Sometimes with male dogs, you can neuter the least dominant dog and that.could possibly stop the fighting.
 However test it first with a chemical castration such as Tardak or Suprelorin